-It is now part of the National Cycle Network route 27 Devon Coast to Coast, a wonderful cycle track running along the edge of Dartmoor but in years past the spectacular views would have been enjoyed by Victorian train passengers on their journey between Exeter and Plymouth.
-Being an old railway line means it's a lovely traffic free leisure ride and is relatively flat. - Well as flat as Dartmoor can be!
+The traffic trail which runs all the way between Okehampton & Lydford and offers spectacular views of Dartmoor.
+The Granite Way is part of the National Cycle Network route 27 Devon Coast to Coast, a wonderful cycle track running along the edge of Dartmoor but in years past the spectacular views would have been enjoyed by Victorian train passengers on their journey between Exeter and Plymouth.
+Being an old railway line means it's a lovely traffic free leisure ride and is flat as Devon can be!

 There are a total of 18miles of traffic free cycling available.
 After improvements to the route in 2013 it's now traffic free all the way.
 Great news for getting to Lydford without the hills!

 The video above shows Lake Viaduct's views and majestic beauty!